ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 cmake -S . -B build -DCMAKE_INSTALL_PREFIX=$BUILDDIR -DSEAL_USE_INTEL_HEXL=ON
 cmake --build build
 cmake --install build
+# notice that the pir sublib also depends on SEAL, so we also build for it
+cmake -S . -B build -DCMAKE_INSTALL_PREFIX=$BUILDDIR_PIR -DSEAL_USE_INTEL_HEXL=ON
+cmake --build build
+cmake --install build

 # Optional
 # Notice that although we 'enable' hexl via command line, it does not take much real effect on GCP instances